 “Maybe we miss letters at least a little because we miss the world, the blessedly—to our eye at least—uncomplicated world where letters were commonplace by necessity.”

-So it is with this in mind that I was caught unaware when a reader shared via email that she’s “very much enjoying following my blog.”
+So it is with this in mind that I was caught unaware when a reader shared via email that she’s “very much enjoying following your blog.”
 She adds, “I love the concept of that each interaction, as simple as an email to another, as you to me and me to you, matters—because each one creates the world we live in.
 [They] in turn spread ripples of exchanges which start to change things for the better beyond just us two.”

 Wow!
 Now, that’s truly special!
 I’ll admit that it touched me deeply, not only because it was so unexpected, but that her eloquence hints at the inherent poise befitting a future leader.
 Direct comments from two dedicated subscribers also elicited similar effects.
 Said one reader, “I also think it’s great how organically you think about knowledge and wisdom, not simply as a product but as a fully embodied experience touching every area of life.”
 Another reader commented: “Very interesting read!
 Thank you for posting this and getting our minds whirring!”